Pay by Phone Bill Refunds and Charge Disputes 2026: A Complete Guide

 Last Updated:

-Phone bill casino refunds can be requested using four steps.
-This page explains the legal refund ladder under PSA Code v15 §4.3, and lists who you must contact at each stage.
+Pay by Phone bill refunds can be requested in 4 steps.
+This page explains the legal refund process under PSA Code v15 §4.3 and lists the individuals you must contact at each stage.
 We also provide a template wording to maximise the chance of a full refund.

 Ofcom and GamblingAuthority logos showing partnership

-Are refunds possible with pay by mobile casino payments?
+Are refunds possible with pay by mobile payments?

 Refunds for Pay by Mobile deposits are rare and typically only granted when there’s evidence of fraud or unauthorised use.
 If someone made a deposit using your device or number without your consent, you should contact both the casino and your mobile network provider immediately.

-Be prepared to provide proof that the payment wasn’t made by you.
+Be prepared to provide proof that you didn’t make the payment.
 Without solid evidence, it’s unlikely you’ll receive a refund.
-Some mobile operators may decline if they believe the device was in your possession during the transaction.
+Some mobile operators may decline the transaction if they believe the device was in your possession at the time.

 Can I request a chargeback for pay by phone deposits?

-No, chargebacks aren’t normally available for Pay by Mobile payments.
-Unlike credit or debit cards, mobile payments are routed through your phone provider, not a traditional bank, so standard chargeback routes don’t apply.
+No, chargebacks aren’t ordinarily available for Pay by Mobile payments.
+Unlike credit or debit cards, mobile payments are routed through your phone provider rather than a traditional bank, so standard chargeback routes don’t apply.

 However, if you used a credit card or PayPal to top up your casino account instead, you may be able to raise a dispute directly with your bank or payment service.